While teaching a class of 12 year-olds, one student asked about the origin of life.

 [For the record, she was supposed to be conjugating the present tense of avoir]

 “Can you narrow it down a bit for me?”
 I asked.

 “Well, something had to start something so what started everything?”
 Lucy replied.

 “It’s a kind of Chicken & Egg Theory question, that one.”

 “What do you mean, Sir?” she persisted.

-“Whenever we contemplate the origin of anything we often ask ourselves: what came first… the chicken or the egg?
+“Whenever we contemplate the origin of anything we often ask ourselves: Which came first: the chicken or the egg?
 Some questions we just can’t answer.
 Not yet anyway.”